 - After that, the normal care routine can be applied;

 And in case you're wondering, yes, you can use dandruff shampoo in conjunction with your normal shampoo.
 Dandruff shampoo and normal shampoo can work perfectly well together.
+Just as important is to pay attention to the shampoo ingredients.

 Can I Use the Same Shampoo For a Long Time?